-A merchant cash advance will generally cost more than other types of business financing and should be used only in times of urgent cash need and when the business owner has a reasonable expectation of repaying the loan in a short period of time.
+A merchant cash advance will generally cost more than other types of business financing and should be used only in times of urgent cash need and when the business owner has a reasonable expectation steady business income.

-One of the benefits of this type of funding is that many lenders have liberal standards to qualify.
-That means if you have less than good credit rating, a limited operating history and little or no collateral, you can still qualify.
+One of the benefits of this type of funding is that many funding providers have more liberal standards to qualify, compared to loans.
+That means if you have less than good credit rating, a limited business operating history and little or no collateral, you can still qualify.